Alexander Miller (tailor): Death and legacy

 Alexander Miller died on 2 May 1616 and was buried in Greyfriars Kirkyard in Edinburgh.
-His monument was demolished in the nineteenth century.
+His monument was demolished or moved in the nineteenth century.
 The Latin inscription was recorded and translated by the historian William Maitland.
+It has been suggested that a monument in the churchyard, later reused to commemorate Robert Purves was Miller's.

 His wife Jonet Huntar died on 29 April 1592.
 His family included two daughters, Barbara, and Sara Miller, wife of Thomas Fleming of Longhermiston.
 Alexander Miller left £1000 Scots to the town which contributed to the fund for rebuilding Greyfriar's Kirk.
 In 1637 a royal warrant was issued to pay Sara Miller £900 Sterling for unpaid work by her father.

 The Heriot's Hospital foundation bought land in Broughton from Miller and Fleming in 1626.
 In 1642 she contracted to give various sums of money to the lawyer William Purves who was marrying her daughter Marjory Fleming.
 This included another debt, of 5000 merks owed to her father, for a loan in 1610 made to the courtier Sir James Sandilands.